Focus on barrier papers

 For which dry products are barrier papers suitable and not suitable?
 Where might normal paper or glassine be sufficient?

-"Normal" paper does not offer a barrier and is therefore fundamentally unsuitable.
+Standard base paper does not offer any barrier and is therefore only as a laminate suitable to protect the goods.
 Glassine, a high-density paper, is largely grease-proof, but offers no protection against moisture.
 For example, it is suitable for packaging butter, but is less suitable for other applications.
-In addition, neither normal paper nor glassine can be sealed.
+In addition, neither standard paper nor glassine do provide a sealability.
 Barrier papers, on the other hand, offer a combination of optimally adapted protection and functionality that make them ideal for many dry products.

 How do you test the functionality of the barrier papers?

 We use special measuring instruments to thoroughly test our barrier papers.
-We test the permeation, i.e. the permeability of oxygen, water vapour or mineral oil (MOSH/MOAH) in order to ensure the necessary protection in each case.
-For papers that need to be heat-sealable at the same time, we also check the achievable seam strength.
+We test the permeation, i.e. the permeability of oxygen, water vapour, grease resistance, or mineral oil (MOSH/MOAH) in order to ensure the necessary protection in each case.
+For papers that need to be heat-sealable at the same time, we also check the achievable seal-strength.
 All these measured values are then shown in the respective data sheets.

 How flexible are barrier papers in terms of their runnability on existing packaging lines or their different thicknesses?